ctyin/recruiting-exercises/inventory-allocator/README.md

 To run an example:

-- Add the example you want to run at the bottom of `src/InventoryAllocator.ts`
+- Change and uncomment the example at the bottom of `src/InventoryAllocator.ts`
 - Compile
 - Run `node src/InventoryAllocator.js`